Bruges-la-Morte

 Bruges-la-Morte (French; The Dead [City of] Bruges) is a short novel by the Belgian author Georges Rodenbach, first published in 1892.
 The novel is notable for two reasons: it was the archetypal Symbolist novel, and was the first work of fiction illustrated with photographs.

 A translation by Thomas Duncan was published by Atlas Press in London in 1993.

 A new English translation of Bruges-la-Morte, by Will Stone and Mike Mitchell, appeared in 2005, published by Dedalus Books and with an introduction by Alan Hollinghurst.

 Plot

-It tells the story of Hugues Viane, a widower overcome with grief, who takes refuge in Bruges, where he lives among the relics of his former wife - her clothes, her letters, a length of her hair - rarely leaving his house.
-However he becomes obsessed with a dancer he sees at the opera Robert le diable who bears a likeness to his dead wife.
-He courts her but in time he comes to see she is very different, coarser, and their relationship ends in tragedy.
+It tells the story of Hugues Viane, a widower overcome with grief who takes refuge in Bruges, where he lives among the relics of his former wife – her clothes, her letters, a length of her hair – rarely leaving his house.
+However, he becomes obsessed with Jane, a dancer he sees at the opera Robert le diable who bears a likeness to his dead wife.
+He courts her, but in time he comes to see she is very different, coarser.
+When Jane toys with a lock of his late wife's hair, Hugues uses the hair to strangle her.